CamDavidsonPilon/lifelines/docs/Survival Regression.rst

 Stratification
 ################

-Sometimes a covartiate may not obey the proportional hazard assumption.
+Sometimes a covariate may not obey the proportional hazard assumption.
 In this case, we can allow a factor to be adjusted for without estimating its effect.
-To specify catagorical variables to be used in stratification, we specify them in the call to ``fit``:
+To specify categorical variables to be used in stratification, we specify them in the call to ``fit``:

 .. code:: python